mikrono/tModLoaderWiki_kr_ko/NetMessage-Class-Documentation.md

 ## public static void SendData(int msgType, int remoteClient = -1, int ignoreClient = -1, NetworkText text = null, int number = 0, float number2 = 0f, float number3 = 0f, float number4 = 0f, int number5 = 0, int number6 = 0, int number7 = 0)
 Sends netcode data from this client to the server or vice versa.
 Covered in more detail in the [next section](#netmessagesenddata).

-## public static int CompressTileBlock(int xStart, int yStart, short width, short height, byte[] buffer, int bufferStart)
-Prepares the tile data in the given area of the map to be sent.

-## public static void CompressTileBlock_Inner(BinaryWriter writer, int xStart, int yStart, int width, int height)
-Helper method for `CompressTileBlock()`.
-Responsible for preparing tile, sign, chest and tile entity data in the given area of the world to be sent.

-## public static void DecompressTileBlock(byte[] buffer, int bufferStart, int bufferLength)
-Does the reverse of `CompressTileBlock()`.
-Receives a buffer of compressed data, decompresses it, then reads that data into the given area indicated by the area information stored from `CompressTileBlock()`.

-## public static void DecompressTileBlock_Inner(BinaryReader reader, int xStart, int yStart, int width, int height)
-Helper method for `DecompressTileBlock()`.
-Does the actual decompressing and reading of data into the world.

-## public static void ReceiveBytes(byte[] bytes, int streamLength, int i = 256)
-Stores the data indicated by the `bytes` array into the `MessageBuffer` in `NetMessage.buffer[i]`.

-## public static void CheckBytes(int bufferIndex = 256)
-Validates that the `MessageBuffer.totalData` for the `MessageBuffer` at `NetMessge.buffer[bufferIndex]` matches the length of the data array stored.

-## public static void BootPlayer(int plr, NetworkText msg)
-Shorthand for `NetMessage.SendData(MessageID.Kick, plr, -1, msg, 0, 0f, 0f, 0f, 0, 0, 0);`

 ## public static void SendObjectPlacment(int whoAmi, int x, int y, int type, int style, int alternative, int random, int direction)
 Shorthand for `NetMessage.SendData(MessageID.PlaceObject, remoteClient, ignoreClient, null, x, y, type, style, alternative, random, direction);`.
 `remoteClient` is -1 and `ignoreClient` is `whoAmi` if this message is sent from the server and vice versa if this message is sent from a client.